bkk2ng/Curves/README.md

 ## Support the project

 Many people have kindly asked if they can support my work financially.
-ABCurves will always stay free and open source.
+Curves will always stay free and open source.
 It was built for the community, with the help of the community, and that will never change.

 If you still insist, you can **[support my work here](https://github.com/sponsors/optima-manent?frequency=one-time)**.
-It helps cover a little of the hundreds of hours that went into ABCurves.
+It helps cover a little of the hundreds of hours that went into Curves.
 And thank you, it genuinely means a lot. :)

 ---